-- A51.
+A53.
 In the case of certain assertions or subject matters, the potential effects of the inherent limitations on the auditor's ability to detect material misstatements are particularly significant.
-Such assertions or subject matters include: - Fraud, particularly fraud involving senior management or collusion.
-See ISA (Ireland) 240 for further discussion. - The existence and completeness of related party relationships and transactions.
-See ISA (Ireland) 55023 for further discussion. - The occurrence of non-compliance with laws and regulations.
-See ISA (Ireland) 25024 for further discussion. - Future events or conditions that may cause an entity to cease to continue as a going concern.
-See ISA (Ireland) 57025 for further discussion.
+Such assertions or subject matters include:

+- Fraud, particularly fraud involving senior management or collusion.
+See ISA (Ireland) 240 (Updated July 2017) for further discussion. - The existence and completeness of related party relationships and transactions.
+See ISA (Ireland) 550 for further discussion. - The occurrence of non-compliance with laws and regulations.
+See ISA (Ireland) 250( Updated July 2017) for further discussion.